forDeFan/FastAPI_live_chat/README.md

 <h1>FastAPI websocket chat room</h1>

-Simple chat room for multiple users - build with FastAPI and websockets.
+Dockerized FastAPI chat room - build with websockets.<br>
-Multiple users can chat in one room (separate web browser instances).<br>
+Multiple users can chat in same room (separate web browser instances) with live content update by websocket connection.<br>

-Case study of socket realtime connection usage.<br>

 JQuery (for testing) on front side, will be replaced by Vue3 shortly.